Angl99/lab-git/my-solution.md

 ```
 On branch main

+No commits yet

 Changes to be committed:
-  (use "git restore --staged <file>..." to unstage)
+  (use "git rm --cached <file>..." to unstage)
-        modified:   readme.md
+        new file:   readme.md

 ```

 ## 6